Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: Harvest to Table | istock

-You can grow all sorts of lettuce varieties in five-gallon buckets!
-Click here for an easy starting guide.
+You can grow all kinds of lettuce types in five-gallon buckets!
+Here is an easy starting guide.

-Hopefully now that you know about the many fruits and veggies that can easily be grown in five-gallon buckets, you’ll be able to grow your own produce – whether you live in the country or in an apartment!
+Now that you are familiar with all of the different fruits and veggies that can be grown very easily in five-gallon buckets, I’m hoping you’ll be able to grow your own produce, and whether that be in the country or an apartment!